Bill Cosby trial judge delivers 2 big victories to defense - Philly

 Tuesday's rulings came ahead of the second day of jury selection in suburban Philadelphia.
 Cosby swung his cane and said, "Good morning, good morning," as he walked into the courtroom.

-Just one juror was seated as jury selection began Monday.
-Things moved at a far quicker pace on the opening day of Cosby's first trial last spring, when five jurors were selected.
+All of the jurors seated Tuesday say they've read media reports about Cosby's case but haven't formed an opinion about his guilt or innocence and can serve as fair and impartial jurors.

-The young man picked as a retrial juror said he did not know anything about Cosby's case.
-Nearly everyone else in the initial jury pool of 120 suburban Philadelphia residents indicated they knew about the charges against Cosby.
+Cosby's lawyers complained that prosecutors had improperly excluded two white men from serving on the jury on the basis of race and age, including one who said he thought many of the women coming forward in the #MeToo movement are "jumping on the bandwagon."

-Three-quarters of them were sent home for cause - the majority because they said they already have formed an opinion about Cosby's guilt or innocence.
+The first juror picked Monday said he didn't know anything about Cosby's case.
+Nearly everyone else in the initial jury pool of 120 suburban Philadelphia residents indicated they knew about the charges against Cosby - including the two women picked Tuesday - and scores of potential jurors were sent home because they said they'd already formed an opinion about the former TV star's guilt or innocence.

-That left just 27 people invited back for individual questioning on Tuesday as prosecutors and Cosby's lawyers work to fill 17 remaining jury spots.
-Another group of 120 potential jurors also was also being brought in, in case they do not make the cut.
+That left just 27 people invited back for individual questioning Tuesday as prosecutors and Cosby's lawyers worked to fill out the panel of 12 jurors and six alternates.
+A second large group of potential jurors was also brought in Tuesday, in case the sides ran out of jurors from the first group.

-Meanwhile, The Associated Press and other news organizations filed a legal motion Tuesday to challenge an arrangement that forces reporters to watch the proceedings on a closed-circuit feed from another courtroom.
+As jury selection proceeded, The Associated Press and other news organizations challenged an arrangement that forces reporters to watch the proceedings on a closed-circuit feed from another courtroom.
 The camera shows the judge, prosecutors and defense lawyers, but not potential jurors who are being questioned as a group.

 Cosby's lawyers objected to having reporters in the courtroom because they feared it could hurt their ability to find a fair and impartial jury.

-Montgomery County President Judge Thomas DelRicci said he would schedule a hearing on the news media's request.
+Montgomery County President Judge Thomas DelRicci said Tuesday he would schedule a hearing on the news media's legal challenge.

 Cosby is charged with drugging and sexually molesting Constand, a Temple University women's basketball administrator, at his suburban Philadelphia home in 2004.
 He says the encounter was consensual.

-Picking a jury has proven particularly tough after the #MeToo movement started toppling famous men in rapid succession months after Cosby's first trial ended in a deadlock.
+Picking a jury has proven difficult after the #MeToo movement started toppling famous men months after Cosby's first trial ended in a deadlock.

 All but one of the people in the initial group of potential jurors said they were aware of the #MeToo movement or the allegations it spurred against powerful entertainment figures.
 The lone person who claimed ignorance on #MeToo was not invited back.